KhushiRajpal/TableReview/README.md

 # TableReview
-A Restaurant review web application built using MERN stack I'm currently working on Mongodb , Express , React( for front-end) , and Node JS
+A Restaurant review API
+Made on MERN stack
+Tested on Insomnia